dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/helpers/quick-help.md

 ---
 ## Quick Help Information Button

-Clicking this button will popup a help box dialogue that contains
+Clicking this button will popup a help box dialogue that contains the most pertinent reporting requirements for the